neueda/neueda.github.io/content/careers/senior-software-engineer.md

 ## Requirements

 - Ability to communicate ideas in English is a must
-- Eagerness to learn and adopt
+- Eagerness to learn and adapt
 - Strong knowledge of at least one of: Java, JavaScript, Go
 - Experience in web application development
 - Good command of Linux tools